dragon-stark/Word-Guess.io/README.md

 **This game is similar to the widely known game by the name of Hangman.**

--Press letter keys to Guess letters until you find the word secretly desplayed on the screen.
+-Press letter keys to Guess letters until you find the word secretly displayed on the screen.

 Project Link: